 1. Indoor and outdoor recreation areas;

-6. Storage space for items such as first aid equipment, household supplies, recreational equipment, and other materials;
+items such as first aid equipment, household supplies, recreational equipment,

 B. If a school programs is operated at the facility, school classrooms shall be designed in consultation with appropriate education authorities to comply with applicable state and local requirements.